AR 498 Senior Seminar I: Thesis

 Academic Honesty:Academic integrity is the foundation of the academic community.
 Because each student has the primary responsibility for being academically honest, students are advised to read and understand all sections of this policy relating to standards of conduct and academic life.
 Park University 2008-2009 Undergraduate Catalog Page 87

 Plagiarism:Plagiarism involves the use of quotations without quotation marks, the use of quotations without indication of the source, the use of another's idea without acknowledging the source, the submission of a paper, laboratory report, project, or class assignment (any portion of such) prepared by another person, or incorrect paraphrasing.
 Park University 2009-2010 Undergraduate Catalog Page 92

 Attendance Policy:Instructors are required to maintain attendance records and to report absences via the online attendance reporting system.

-In case of illness or emergency, the instructor must be notified prior to class by leaving an e-mail message.
-Each student is allowed three absences, which will be recorded as "excused."
-The final semester grade will be lowered a full grade for each additional absence from class.
+In case of illness or emergency, the instructor must be notified prior to class by sending an e-mail message.
+Each student will be allowed three absences, which, if proper notification is sent, will be recorded as "excused."
+Therefore each of the following will result in a 5% deduction from the final grade:

 Disability Guidelines:Park University is committed to meeting the needs of all students that meet the criteria for special assistance.
 These guidelines are designed to supply directions to students concerning the information necessary to accomplish this goal.
 It is Park University's policy to comply fully with federal and state law, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, regarding students with disabilities.
 In the case of any inconsistency between these guidelines and federal and/or state law, the provisions of the law will apply.
 Additional information concerning Park University's policies and procedures related to disability can be found on the Park University web page: http://www.park.edu/disability .